gitbls/sdm/Docs/Plugins.md

 * `--plugin runscript:"dir=/home/work|script=/path/to/my/script|user=bls"` &mdash; The directory /home/work is created and owned by user bls.
 The script specified is run during Phase 1, and the ouptut and error files are saved in /home/work
 * `--plugin runscript:"/path/to/my/script"` &mdash; The script is run as root during Phase 1.
 Output and error are saved in /etc/sdm/assets/runscript/sdm-runscript-$script.out and .error
+* `--plugin runscript:"stdout=/dev/stdout|stderr=/dev/stderr|script=/path/to/my/script"` &mdash; redirect the output of the script to the console instead of a file in the image
 #### Example runscript

 This simple script downloads the btop sources and builds/installs btop into the IMG being customized.
 All prerequisites such as make, gcc, etc must already be installed before this runscript is executed.